Super Lawyers

 How Does a Perforated Bowel Happen?

-Some examples of conditions that might cause a bowel perforation are diverticulitis, ulcerative colitis, Chron's disease, and appendicitis.
-If you have diverticulitis, for example, small "pouches" form on the intestine and push outward.
-Trauma to the intestine, from a severe blow, gun or knife wound, or swallowed object, can also tear the intestines.
+Some examples of conditions that might cause bowel perforation are diverticulitis, ulcerative colitis, Chron’s disease, and appendicitis.
+If you have diverticulitis, for example, small “pouches” form on the intestine and push outward.
+Trauma to the intestine can also tear the intestines from a severe blow, gun or knife wound, or swallowed object.

 More commonly, trauma to the intestine is accidentally inflicted during abdominal surgeries such as hysterectomies, appendectomies, and laparoscopies.
 A surgeon may nick or cut the bowel while performing surgery in the abdominal area.
 Additionally, a hole can be made when staples or stitches used to close the bowel come undone after surgery.
 Rarely, perforations occur during endoscopies and colonoscopies.